Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 ### alfresco.annotation.unindexXFDFFile

 Whether or not to index XFDF files when creating a child association.
-To index these files, set it to `false`.
+This defaults to `false` so that XFDF files are indexed.

 Default value: `false`

 ### alfresco.annotation.changeXFDFmodifier

 Whether or not to change an XFDF file’s modifier when creating a child association.
-This defaults to `false` so that modifier is managed by the system.
+This defaults to `false` so that the modifier is managed by the system.

 Default value: `false`

 ### annotation.enhancedColorMode

-Whether or not to keep the front-end annotation color consistent with the color of the downloaded annotations on a downloaded annotated PDF (regardless of an annotation owner).
+Whether or not to keep the front-end annotation color consistent with the color of downloaded annotations on a downloaded annotated PDF (regardless of an annotation owner).
 Set it to `false` to use red for the annotations of a user downloading an annotated PDF and blue for all other users' annotations.

 Default: `true`